libkeepass/pykeepass/README.rst

    # add a new group to the Root group
    >>> group = kp.add_group(kp.root_group, 'social')

-   # add a new group
+   # add a new group to the social group
    >>> kp.add_group(group, 'gmail')
    Group: "social/gmail"